cristiciortea/Xpense/README.md

 ## License

-BugBro is released under the MIT License.
+Xpense is released under the MIT License.
 See the LICENSE file for more details.